 About MoMA PS1

-PS1 was born out of New York’s alternative space movement in the 1970s, transforming an abandoned nineteenth Century schoolhouse in Long Island City, Western Queens, into a space for artists and their collaborators to…
+PS1 was born out of New York’s alternative space movement in the 1970s, transforming an abandoned nineteenth century schoolhouse in Long Island City, Queens, into a space for artists and their collaborators to generate ideas…

-Please send your resume and cover letter to email@example.com and include “Project Manager: Activations” in the subject line.
-For more information about PS1, please…
+Please send your resume and cover letter to email@example.com and include “Production Coordinator” in the subject line.
+For more information about PS1, please visit…